apache/cassandra-java-driver/README.md

-# Datastax Java Driver for Apache Cassandra
+# Java Driver for Apache Cassandra

 *If you're reading this on github.com, please note that this is the readme for the development version and that some features described here might not yet have been released.
-You can find the documentation for latest version through [Java driver docs](http://datastax.github.io/java-driver/) or via the release tags, [e.g.
+You can find the documentation for latest version through [Java Driver docs](http://datastax.github.io/java-driver/) or via the release tags, [e.g.
 3.3.2](https://github.com/datastax/java-driver/tree/3.3.2).*